CaoTianze/plotnineseqsuite/docs/geom_alignedSeq.md

 Font value
 - stack_width
 The ratio of the size of letters to the standard unit width.
-- font_col
+- border_col
-The color of the font.
+The color of the border in the background.
+When it is None, the border of the background will disappear.
+- scheme_applied
+BACKGROUND or LETTER.
+Indicates the target to which the color scheme applies.
+- no_scheme_col
+When a color scheme is applied to the background, this indicates the color of the letters.
+When a color scheme is applied to letters, this indicates the color of the background.
-- bg_col_scheme
+- col_scheme
-Color scheme of the backgrounds.
+Color scheme.
-- bg_low_col
+- low_col
 Continuous color schemes are available.
-- bg_high_col
+- high_col
 Continuous color schemes are available.
-- bg_na_col
+- na_col
-Used when the background in the corresponding namespace do not have a color matching value defined.
+It is available when the corresponding namespace do not have a color matching value defined.
 - kwargs
 Other arguments passed on to layer().
 ## *properties*